cncf/landscape/guide.md

 With the rise of Kubernetes and its ability to support stateful applications, we’ve seen a new generation of databases take advantage of containerization.
 These new cloud native databases aim to bring the scaling and availability benefits of Kubernetes to databases.
-Tools like YugaByte and Couchbase are examples of cloud native databases, although more traditional databases like MySQL and Postgres run successfully and effectively in Kubernetes clusters.
+Tools like YugabyteDB and Couchbase are examples of cloud native databases, although more traditional databases like MySQL and Postgres run successfully and effectively in Kubernetes clusters.